 Restaurant and other business owners are just starting to understand the impact of repeated loud noises on their customers.
 Some have deliberately reduced the noise level to make things more comfortable while others cater to crowds who enjoy and feel energized by the noise.
 Fortunately, people do have options when choosing where to eat or enjoy other leisure activities.
 Two recent smartphone applications, Soundprint and iHEARu allow users to look up places to visit based on decibel level and other factors that can affect their hearing and comfort level.

-Additionally, devices such as IQbuds BOOST offer an alternative solution to managing restaurant noise and the symptoms of hidden hearing loss.
-This devices amplifies speech in noisy environments at a fraction of the cost of a traditional hearing aid.
-As a result, IQbuds BOOST are a more affordable and more accessible option.
+Additionally, devices such as IQbuds2 MAX & IQbuds BOOST offer alternative solutions to managing restaurant noise and the symptoms of hidden hearing loss.
+These devices amplifies speech in noisy environments at a fraction of the cost of a traditional hearing aid.
+As a result, Nuheara earbuds are a more affordable and more accessible option.

 What to Do About Hidden Hearing Loss